Gambia Armed Forces: Gambia Air Force

 The government considered creating a Gambian Air Force in 2002 and sent pilots to be trained by Ukraine.
 It purchased its first aircraft, a Sukhoi Su-25, from Georgia in 2003.
 However, it did not go ahead with the programme and did not announce the creation of an air force.

 Republican National Guard

-An amendment to the Gambia Armed Forces Bill in April 2008 included the creation of a new branch of the GAF, the Republican National Guard (NRG).
+An amendment to the Gambia Armed Forces Bill in April 2008 included the creation of a new branch of the GAF, the Republican National Guard (RNG).

-The NRG is thought to have a strength of 50 personnel and is made up of a State Guard unit, a Special Forces unit, and a Presidential Guard unit.
+The RNG is thought to have a strength of 50 personnel and is made up of a State Guard unit, a Special Forces unit, and a Presidential Guard unit.